-What is Israel’s Iron Dome antimissile defense system?
+Here’s how rockets from Gaza test Israel’s Iron Dome

 Supporters of the Iron Dome system have said that it has stopped the need for Israel to send in troops to Gaza during times of conflict, as it had done during 2008 and 2009.

-The system’s comparatively low cost — as it only fires on threats to human life or infrastructure, fewer interceptors are needed — also makes it attractive to foreign governments, including the U.S. Army which has bought two batteries itself.
+The system’s comparatively low cost — because it fires only on threats to human life or infrastructure, fewer interceptors are needed — also makes it attractive to foreign governments, including the U.S. Army, which has bought two batteries itself.

-But some Israelis say that the government relies too much on the system and does not put enough resources in other defenses, including shelters.
+But some Israelis say the government relies too much on the system and does not put enough resources into other defenses, including shelters.

-“The house is not protected and it is not realistic to get to the neighborhood shelters, especially when the barrages are so continuous,” Guy Mann, a resident in Ashkelon, told Israel’s Army Radio on Tuesday after his building was struck by a rocket.
+“The house is not protected, and it is not realistic to get to the neighborhood shelters, especially when the barrages are so continuous,” Guy Mann, a resident in Ashkelon, told Israel’s Army Radio on Tuesday after his building was struck by a rocket.
 “We can only rely on the Iron Dome and luck.”

+On Tuesday evening, Hamas fired 130 rockets at Tel Aviv in what it said was a response to Israel’s destruction of the high-rise building in Gaza during dozens of airstrikes in the small area.

-What sort of rockets are fired from Gaza and what problems do they pose for Iron Dome?
+What rockets are fired from Gaza, and what problems do they pose for Iron Dome?

 Though Iron Dome has been in use for a decade, rockets are still fired into Israel during times of tension with Palestinian groups.
 Even at the upper estimates of Iron Dome’s success rate, some can get through to populated areas.

-Experts who track the weapons arsenals of Hamas and Islamic Jihad estimate have said that the groups may have tens of thousands of rockets, often made with little more than explosives and metal casing.
+Experts who track the arsenals of Hamas and Islamic Jihad estimate that the groups may have tens of thousands of rockets, often made with little more than explosives and metal casing.

-In just an hour on Tuesday afternoon, more than 200 rockets struck southern Israel, including the Israeli coastal city of Ashkelon just north of Gaza, according to media reports.
-Two residents of Ashkelon were killed and three others hospitalized, officials said.

 Hamas and Islamic Jihad, both designated terrorist groups by the United States, were initially aided by advisers from Iran and other allies with supplies smuggled over the Egyptian border.
 However, much of the work can now be done domestically by Palestinian experts.

-“What they need is very minimal,” Yaakov Amidror, a retired major general and former Israeli national security adviser, told The Post in 2019.
-“They have all the capacities inside.”

-Hamas, which now controls Gaza, began producing a rocket called by the name Qassam in about 2001, during the second intifada.
-At first, the rockets had a range of just two or three miles but later versions, such as the “Qassam 3,” have a range of about 10 miles.
+Hamas, which now controls Gaza, began producing a rocket called Qassam in about 2001, during the second intifada.
+At first, the rockets had a range of just two or three miles, but later versions, such as the “Qassam 3,” have a range of about 10 miles.

-Some rockets have gone far further: In 2019, the Israeli military said a Palestinian rocket that hit a house near Tel Aviv had a range of 75 miles.
-The homemade rocket injured seven, the military said.
+But some rockets, like those that hit Tel Aviv, roughly 40 miles from the Gazan border, on Tuesday, have a considerably longer range.
+The Israeli military said in 2019 that a Palestinian rocket that hit a house near Tel Aviv had a range of 75 miles.

+Israel had already seen rockets fired toward Jerusalem on Monday, one of which damaged a house in a southwestern suburb, but officials were surprised at the number of long-range rockets that have since reached Tel Aviv.

-Low-range rockets are also a threat, as Iron Dome is less effective at ranges of 2.5 miles of less, Michael Herzog, a retired brigadier general in the Israel Defense Forces who is now a fellow with the Washington Institute, told The Post in 2019.
+Short-range rockets are also a threat because Iron Dome is less effective at ranges of 2.5 miles or less, Michael Herzog, a retired brigadier general in the Israel Defense Forces who is now a fellow with the Washington Institute, told The Post in 2019.

+The Israeli military instructed all residents, including farmers, living within that distance from Gaza to temporarily remain in their homes out of concern on Wednesday morning.

 Though the weapons are often crude and many lacked guidance systems, their sheer numbers and low cost are an advantage against Iron Dome.
 While a rocket may cost as little as a few hundred dollars, each interceptor costs around $80,000, according to reports in the Israeli press.

-Note: A previous version of this article gave the incorrect year for a threat assessment by Michael Armstrong.
-It was written in 2019, not 2018.
-The article has been corrected.